 Standard algorithms serve as examples of good solutions to standard problems.
 Many are intertwined with standard data structures.
 These algorithms provide examples for analysis of program efficiency.

-- Operations on data structures previously listed
+- Operations on data structures

 - Computing in Context